-- Record from adult correctional facility showing date and parent's name.
+- h.
+Has a parent56 who is either currently detained in an adult correctional facility subject to pending criminal charges or who is currently incarcerated or has previously been incarcerated in an adult correctional facility as a result of criminal conviction, or who, at any time within the two years before the start of the current school year, was incarcerated in an adult correctional facility as a result of criminal conviction. - Record from adult correctional facility showing date and parent's name.
 Correctional facilities include but are not limited to the Central Detention Facility (DC Jail) and the Correctional Treatment Facility.
 Records from adult correctional facilities in a jurisdiction other than the District of Columbia are also acceptable.
-Acceptable records include, but are not limited to, letters, memos, or other correspondence. - Court document showing that parent has been convicted in an adult criminal case and/or sentenced to a period of incarceration.
-Documentation should include parent's name, court case number, and reference to conviction and/or commitment order - Completed Form 4: written attestation from a legal, social service, or other professional attesting that parent: - Is currently held in an adult correctional facility in the District of Columbia or another jurisdiction; or - Has been held in an adult correctional facility in the District of Columbia or another jurisdiction as a result of criminal conviction.
+Acceptable records include, but are not limited to, letters, memos, or other correspondence. - For students with a parent who has been detained during the school year, either subject to pending criminal charges or as a result of criminal conviction and sentence, documentation should include parent's name, court case number, dates of detention, and, if detention is a result of criminal conviction, reference to conviction and/or commitment order. - For students with a parent who has been previously incarcerated, documentation should reflect both the criminal conviction and the location and dates of incarceration, including parent's name, court case number, dates of detention, and reference to conviction and/or commitment order. - Court document showing that parent has been convicted in an adult criminal case and/or sentenced to a period of incarceration.
+Documentation should include parent's name, court case number, and reference to conviction and/or commitment order - Completed Form 4: written attestation from a legal, social service, or other professional attesting that the student's parent: - Is currently held in an adult correctional facility in the District of Columbia or another jurisdiction; or - Within the two years prior to the beginning of the current school year, was Has been held in an adult correctional facility in the District of Columbia or another jurisdiction as a result of criminal conviction.